acooke82/acooke82.github.io/_portfolio/portfolio-2.md

 The goal of this project was to build a model that could classify movie and TV show reviews into three different categories: (0) Not a movie or TV show review, (1) Positive review, or (2) Negative review.
 I decided to use logistic regression to build my classifier model because it was the algorithm that I had the most experience with, so I felt comfortable with being able to run and manipulate it by using *scikit-learn*.
 Once I had built my model, I judged its performance by calculating the F1 score.
 An F1 score is a good indicator of a model's predictive performance as it combines the harmonic means of precision and recall scores, ensuring a balanced score.

 A challenge I faced during my project was ensuring that the data was being preprocessed correctly and that any irrelevant texts were being filtered out of the data (gibberish, different languages, special characters).
 It would also be a great idea in the future to confirm that the labels of the training data are correct before using them to train our model.
-An ideal approach to do this task again in the future could be to utilize *TFIDFVectorizer*, which would assist in weighting the frequency of the words as opposed to the binary method of the *LogisticRegression* classifier.
-This project was part of a course I completed during my MSc program, LING539.
+An ideal approach to do this task again in the future could be to utilize *TFIDFVectorizer*, which would assist in weighting the frequency of the words, as opposed to the binary method of the *LogisticRegression* classifier.
+This project was part of a course I completed during the UA's MSc program, LING539.

 ### 1. Exploratory Data Analysis